Tordx/Digital-Receptionist/README.md

 ## Start Coding

-Make sure you are running an Android Emulator with SDKVersion 29, preferably Pixel C.
+Make sure you are running the Emulator with SDKVersion 29, preferably Pixel C.

 Run your code using the same [PowerShell]() by running this command: